-The Arts Institute at the University of Plymouth present Some Call It Home.
-A provocative multi-media music drama that brings to life conflicting perspectives of our uneasy relationship with the land – our home, our planet - performed at the Theatre Royal Plymouth for Mayflower 400.
+The Arts Institute at the University of Plymouth presents Some Call It Home, a new multi-media music drama showing at Theatre Royal Plymouth, focused on the critical issue of our fraught relationship with our home, our planet.

 With live music and international star soloists, this hard-hitting work of art explores how we have carved destinies by pitching dominion of our land against stewardship, from 1620 to the present.

 Following each performance there will be a free after-show discussion panel, lasting between 45 and 60 minutes.

 Two internationally recognised composers have been commissioned to write the musical score, Jonathan Dawe (NYC), and Jane O’Leary - a direct descendant of Mayflower passenger Richard Warren.